 Badges

-Badges turn raw scores into meaningful labels — automatically classifying users as "Trusted", "Suspicious", "Bot", or whatever categories fit your business.
-They are the human-readable layer on top of numerical scores, and the foundation for automated decision-making.
+Badges turn raw scores into meaningful labels, automatically classifying users as "Trusted", "Suspicious", "Bot", or whatever categories fit your business.
+They form the human-readable layer on top of numerical scores, and the foundation for automated decisions.

 What Are Badges

 A badge is an automatic label applied to an identity when its scores match conditions you define.
-Where scores are continuous numbers that require interpretation, badges are discrete classifications that are immediately actionable.
+Scores are continuous numbers that require interpretation; badges are discrete classifications that you can act on immediately.

-Think of badges as the conclusions your team would draw from looking at the scores, codified into rules that apply themselves.
-Instead of a team member looking at a Humanity score of 12 and thinking "that's a bot," the "Bot" badge does that classification automatically, consistently, and instantly.
+Think of badges as the conclusions your team would draw from the scores, codified into rules that apply themselves.
+Instead of a team member seeing a Humanity score of 12 and thinking "that's a bot," the "Bot" badge makes that classification automatically, consistently, and instantly.

 Badge Types